EthanMerrill/TradingAlgoExperimentation/readme.md

 - [ ] Clean up the key management to use only environ variables.
 - [ ] Confirmation, update positions df on buy and sell orders.
 -
-- [ ] More complex buy ordering.
+- [x] More complex buy ordering.
 Limit orders, not market orders
--
+    - [ ] Implement oco order on initial position
+- [ ] Set up containerization